MSt in Psychodynamic Practice

 Supervised placement

-Clinical placements, which must be approved by the Programme Director, are a central aspect of trainees’ learning; a minimum of 100 hours of client work with supervision at a ratio of 1:6 must be completed during the course.
+Clinical placements, which must be approved by the Programme Director, are a central aspect of trainees’ learning; client work with supervision at a ratio of 1:6 must be ongoing throughout the course, and a total of 200 client hours, inclusive of hours completed during the PG Diploma course, is required by the end of the course.
 The placement setting itself may form part or whole of the subject of the research project dissertation, or course members may elect to structure their research independent of their placements.

 Personal Therapy